-Description The property comprises a two storey semi detached house.
-Accommodation GROUND FLOOR : Entrance hallway, living room, kitchen and bathroom.
-FIRST FLOOR : Landing and three bedrooms.
-Gross internal floor area (m2) 93m2 or thereby.
-Neighbourhood and location The property is situated to the South of the City of Edinburgh within an established residential area where surrounding properties are of a similar age, type and style of construction.
+Description The property comprises a single storey mid terraced cottage.
+Accommodation GROUND FLOOR: Entrance hallway, living room, kitchen, two bedrooms, rear hallway with bathroom.
+Gross internal floor area (m2) 70m2 or thereby.
+Neighbourhood and location The property is within an established residential area within the town of Bonnyrigg.
+Surrounding properties are of a mixed age, type and style of construction.
 Within a reasonable distance a range of facilities and amenities can be found.
-Age Built circa 1950.
-Weather The weather was overcast but dry.
+The property fronts a busy road.
+Age Built circa 1920.
+Weather Intermittent rain showers.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney is of masonry construction, rendered with metal flashings.
+The chimneys are of pointed brick with metal flashings.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-, The roof is of a pitched, timber framed design clad in clay tiles with a tiled ridge.
-A head and shoulders inspection of the roof void was possible through a ceiling hatch to the first floor hallway.
+Roofing including roof space The roof is of a pitched, timber framed design clad in natural slate with a metal ridge.
+Access to the main roof void and the rear projection roof void was gained through ceiling hatches to the main and rear hallways.
+Insulation between and over joists limited the inspection.
+Only a head and shoulders inspection was possible, of both sections, due to the presence of stored goods concealing joists from view as well as a lack of suitable boarding.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Cast iron rainwater fittings.
+Cast iron rainwater goods.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Walls are formed in a cavity construction finished externally in render with concrete components.
-There is evidence of cavity wall insulation.
+The walls appear to be formed in a traditional cavity brick construction, finished externally in pointed facing brick.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open. uPVC double glazed replacement windows to the front and side with timber single glazed sash and casement windows to the rear.
-External doors are formed in PVC and timber.
+Doors and windows were not forced open. uPVC double glazed replacement window and doors.
+There is a timber single glazed window to the rear projection.
 External decorations Visually inspected.
-Painted and PVC finishes.
+Fascias and soffits are formed in timber.
+There are exposed timber rafters to the eaves.
 Conservatories / porches Not applicable.
-Communal areas Not applicable Garages and permanent outbuildings Not applicable.
+Communal areas Not applicable.
+Garages and permanent outbuildings Not applicable.
 Outside areas and boundaries Visually inspected.
-Garden is provided to the front, side and rear and off road parking provided on a driveway.
-Where defined boundaries are formed in metal fencing, hedging, timber fencing and masonry walls.
+Gardens to the front and rear.
+Boundaries are formed in metal